morfredus/ESP32-Diagnostic-Arduino-IDE/docs/TROUBLESHOOTING.md

 - Ensure no other application is holding the BLE stack (restart the board).

 ## Language switch does not change texts
-- Ensure you are running firmware 3.4.0 so the unified JSON helpers back `/api/set-language` with explicit FR/EN successes, 400 responses for unsupported codes, and harmonised labels.
+- Ensure you are running firmware 3.4.11 so the refreshed live translation bindings back `/api/set-language` with explicit FR/EN successes, 400 responses for unsupported codes, and harmonised labels.
 - Verify `languages.h` is present alongside the sketch and compiles correctly.
 - Clear the browser cache (Ctrl+F5) to reload the translation bundle.
 - Confirm `/api/get-translations` returns HTTP 200 using the browser console or a REST client.

 ## Additional diagnostics show "Non teste" without accent
-- Flash firmware 3.4.0 (or any later 3.x maintenance build) so the French catalogue keeps the "Non testé" placeholder and benefits from the restored translation-safe `String` handling.
+- Flash firmware 3.4.11 (or any later 3.x maintenance build) so the French catalogue keeps the "Non testé" placeholder and benefits from the instant translation refresh across diagnostics tabs.
 - Refresh the dashboard (Ctrl+F5) to reload cached translations after updating.

 ## OLED screen stays blank